Back to blog

 What BenchVue costs

 The BenchVue download itself is free, and basic instrument control is included.
 The catch is that most of the productivity features sit behind paid licenses.
-Logging duration, advanced sequencing, automation, and several per-app capabilities require a BenchVue Pro license per application area.
+Logging duration, advanced sequencing, automation, and several per-app capabilities require a BenchVue license per application area.
 So the honest answer to "is BenchVue free" is: free to start, paid to do real work.

 Where BenchVue stops

-Two limits show up fast in a working lab:
+Three limits show up fast in a working lab:

 1. 1

 It is Keysight-first.
 BenchVue is built to drive Keysight instruments.
 The moment your bench includes a Tektronix scope, a Rohde and Schwarz analyzer, or an older non-Keysight supply, BenchVue is no longer the single control layer.
+For scope automation specifically, see how engineers automate a Tektronix oscilloscope with Python.

 2. 2